aedwa038/gowatchbot/Readme.md

-# PS5 Stock watcher slack bot.
+# Inventory Stock watcher slack bot in golang.

 Sample project.

-Slack bot used to monitor for  any avilable PS5's in stock.
+Slack bot used to monitor for  any avilable PS5's inventory in stock.
 Only outputs the results to a single channel for now.

 Stack